List of Greyhawk deities: Phaulkon

 Phaulkon is the Suel god of Air, Wind, Clouds, Birds, and Archery.
-His symbol is winged human silhouette.
+His symbol is a winged human silhouette.
 Phaulkon was first detailed for the Dungeons & Dragons game in the modules The Secret of Bone Hill (1981).
 Phaulkon appears as a powerful winged man, clean-shaven and bare-chested.
 Among the gods of the Suel, Phaulkon is regarded as second only to Kord in fighting prowess.
 Though he resides on Arborea, he often visits the plane of Elemental Air.
 Phaulkon is the son of Lendor, and fathered Kord upon Syrul.
 He is a staunch ally of Jascar, Murlynd, Atroa, and Aerdrie Faenya.
 He is very active, and dedicated to the eradication of evil.

 Pholtus

 Pholtus was one of the first gods created by Gary Gygax as he and Dave Arneson developed the game of Dungeons & Dragons.
 Pholtus eventually evolved into Greyhawk's Oeridian god of Light, Resolution, Law, Order, Inflexibility, the Sun, and the Moons, and was also used in the Planescape campaign.
 His symbol is a silvery sun with a crescent moon on the lower right quadrant.
 His colors are white, silver and gold.

 In the early 1970s, when Gary Gygax was using the dungeons beneath Castle Greyhawk to playtest the game that would become known as Dungeons & Dragons, he did not include any references to any organized religion.
 Eventually his players asked that their clerics be able to gain their powers from someone more specific than "the gods".
-Gygax, with tongue in cheek, created two gods Pholtus and Saint Cuthbert.
+Gygax, with tongue in cheek, created two gods; Pholtus, and Saint Cuthbert.